ntop/ntopng/doc/src/api/timeseries/accessing_metrics.rst

 this file:
 https://github.com/ntop/ntopng/blob/dev/src/HostTimeseriesPoint.cpp

-Host metrics are available in an handy lua table such as the one exemplified below:
+Host metrics are available in an handy Lua table such as the one exemplified below:

 .. code-block:: lua